 Expect some behavioral issues

 Your pet is relieved you’re still a team – somewhere strange, but still together.
-Nonetheless, your cat may be miffed at the indignities she was forced to endure during her air travel, or your dog may be feeling a bit uncertain about all the new sights and smells.
+Nonetheless, your cat may be miffed at the indignities they were forced to endure during their flight, or your dog may be feeling a bit uncertain about all the new sights, sounds, and smells.
 Acting out is not unusual.
-Potty accidents, chewing or clawing, barking, an upset tummy can all be signs of worry or separation anxiety.
+Potty accidents, chewing or clawing, barking, and an upset stomach can all be signs of worry or separation anxiety.
 Be aware, and be positive.
 If problems persist, talk to your new vet.
 We have another article about acclimating your pet to their new home.

 Just remember to take it easy

-Don’t overdo it on your first day in your new country.
+Don’t overdo it on the first day in your new country.
 Months of moving prep and yesterday’s travel experience have undoubtedly taken a toll.
 Both you and your pet may be feeling a bit drained, emotionally and physically.
-Even if you’re sans furniture and other homey accoutrements, you still have each other (and the rest of your human family).
+Even if you don't have furniture or other homey accouterments, you still have each other (and the rest of your human family).

-So concentrate on making it a “togetherness” day with just enough exploration to confirm you really have moved to Someplace New.
-You’ll have plenty of time to get the full flavor of your new country in the coming years.
+So concentrate on connecting with your pet and adding in just enough exploration to confirm you really have moved somewhere new.
+You’ll have plenty of time to get the full flavor of your new country in the future.

 Starwood Animal Transport has rebranded to Starwood Pet Travel.
 We are still the same great company with the best team, just now with a slightly different name.